V-Sekai/manuals/decisions/20231201-headless-launcher-backend.md

 defmodule VSekaiNebula.Version do
   @moduledoc """
   A schema module representing the versions of a product.
-  Each version has a major_version, minor_version, patch_version, tag, executable_path, and a unique ID.
+  Each version has a version, skip_update, and a unique ID.
   """

   use Ecto.Schema